AyusheeMittal/EVA5/Session14/README.md

 Depth images were created using this repo:
 https://github.com/intel-isl/MiDaS
 There are 3588 depth images, they are present under the 'depth' folder, and are greyscale images
+These are .png files, make sure to handle accordingly since the raw images are .jpg
 The names are same as that of the corresponding raw images.

 ### 4. Planar images
 Planes were created using this repo:
 https://github.com/NVlabs/planercnn
+These are .png files, make sure to handle accordingly since the raw images are .jpg
 There are 3545 planar images.
 The names are same as that of the corresponding raw images.

 ### Note:
 This dataset needs to be cleaned up further.
- - There are a few (<10) png files among the raw images, which need to be removed (These do not have labels ie bounding boxes, nor do they have planar images).
+ - There are a few (<0.5%) png files among the raw images, which need to be removed (These do not have labels ie bounding boxes, nor do they have planar images).
- - There are a few (<5) label files which are of invalid syntax (the x,y coordinates, or the width/height are > 1).
+ - There are a few (<0.5%) label files which are of invalid syntax (the x,y coordinates, or the width/height are > 1).
 These need to be discarded.
  - Final cleaned up dataset should only include data where all these three files are present for a raw image:   labels text file, depth image and planar image